 User Signature: Date:

-User Name:(P lease print or type)
+User Name:

-AGREEMENT OF PARENT OR O
+(Please print or typ re)

-elecommunications.
-I understand that this recautions to eliminate controversial materials and I will not have read the terms, conditions, an access is designed for educational prial.
-However, I also recognize it is in hold them responsible for material not in a school setting, I hereby give gn this Agreement.) d guidelines in the Policy and Regulation of urposes and the Charlotte Valley Central Sch mpossible for the Charlotte Valley Central Sch acquired on the network.
-Further, I accep my permission to issue an account for my cl nool has taken available School to restrict access t full responsibility for
+AGREEMENT OF PARENT OR GUARDIAN

-Signature of Parent or Guardian: Date:
+Electronic Telecommunications.
+I understand that this accounts taken available precautions to eliminate controversia Central School to restrict access to all controversial mater Further, I accept full responsibility for supervision if and ssue an account for my child and clarify that the information of Parent or Guardian: Name of Parent or Guardian: he terms, conditions, and guidelines in the Policy and Regulation on Access to cess is designed for educational purposes and the Charlotte Valley Central School al material.
+However, I also recognize it is impossible for the Charlotte Valley rials and I will not hold them responsible for material acquired on the network.
+When my child's time is not in a school setting, I hereby give my permission to ion contained on this form is correct.
+Date:

-Name of Parent or Guardian: (Please print or type)
+(Plea se print or type)

-APPLICATION FOR ACCESS TO) ELECTRONIC TELECOMMUN NICATIONS
+APPLICATION FOR ACCESS TO ELECTRONIC TELECOMMUNICATIONS

-I wish to apply for an account to utiliz ze:
+I wish to apply for an account to utilize:

-+ E-Mail + Internet access to World Wide Electronic Interlibrary Loan Other Service:
++ E-Mail + Internet access to World Wide Web Electronic Interlibrary Loan Other Service:

-nternet Safety Policy
+Internet Safety Policy